 The Vice-President shall serve for one year prior to assuming the office as President, and the President shall serve for one year prior to assuming the office of Past President.
 The Secretary-elect and Treasurer- elect shall serve for one year prior to assuming the offices of Secretary and Treasurer, respectively.

 All Officers shall take office at the conclusion of the annual business meeting of Alliance members and shall continue serving until their respective successors have been elected and seated.
 Board members elected to office shall automatically have their second term of office on the Board extended so they may complete their full term as an Officer.
 Election to an officer position that exceeds a first term constitutes election for the second term providing that the individual has met the required duties and responsibilities of a Board member.
+A board member elected to an officer position during their first term, who assumes the officer position before their first term concludes, may fulfill any unserved years at the conclusion of their term as Officer.

 Section 3.
 Removal